 TNG's Prevention Assessment is based on its experience and expertise as well as standards established by the Council for the Advancement of Standards in Higher Education (www.cas.edu), American College Health Association (www.acha.org) and now defunct Higher Education Center for Alcohol and Other Drug Prevention.

-Brett A. Sokolow is the founder and CEO of TNG, a national multidisciplinary risk management consulting and law firm.
+Brett A. Sokolow is the founder and Chair of TNG, a national multidisciplinary risk management consulting and law firm.
 He is recognized for his national leadership on systems-level solutions for safer schools and campuses.
 Michelle Issadore is the Senior Associate Executive Director of the Association of Title IX Administrators.
 She works with institutions nationwide on improving prevention efforts and implementing best practices.